 Rear-end collisions and fault

 California law presumes the rear driver is at fault in most rear-end collisions.
-This is because drivers are expected to maintain a proper following distance.
+This is because drivers in California are expected to maintain a proper following distance.
 The rear driver is typically presumed to be at fault for failing to meet this requirement.

 Side-impact collisions (T-bones)

 Side-impact or T-bone accidents usually occur at intersections when drivers do not use the right-of-way.
 Side-impact collisions include running red lights, stop signs, or incorrect estimation of left turns.
-The driver who did not yield is most commonly to blame.
+The driver who did not yield is most commonly the one to blame.

 Sideswipe accidents and fault analysis